syncfusion-content/winui-docs/winui/Funnel-Chart/Rendering-mode.md

 ---
 layout: post
-title: Rendering mode in WinUI Funnel Chart control | Syncfusion
+title: Rendering mode in WinUI Chart control | Syncfusion
-description: This sections explains about the rendering mode of Syncfusion WinUI Funnel Chart(SfFunnelChart) control
+description: This sections explains about the rendering mode types of Syncfusion WinUI Chart(SfFunnelChart) control
 platform: WinUI
 control: SfFunnelChart
 documentation: ug
 ---

-# Rendering mode in WinUI Funnel Chart (SfFunnelChart)
+# Rendering mode in WinUI Chart (SfFunnelChart)

 The [FunnelMode]() property defines the rendering mode of the funnel chart, which define where to bind your values (to height or width).The default value of [`FunnelMode`]() property is [ValueIsHeight]().
 The following example demonstrates [ValueIsHeight]() and [ValueIsWidth]() of funnel mode.